 Thriving dealerships succeed for a reason – they’re responding to change and evolving.
 The dealership model is expanding and developing into larger, multi-brand dealerships that exploit the advantages of larger volume, economies of scale and greater processes and system efficiency.

 These larger, more successful dealerships around the world are discovering more efficient and integrated software products that are specific to the automotive industry.
 Technology developers and software providers have realized this and are gathering data from OEMs, dealerships and customer sources to improve demand forecasting, boost productivity, drive better sales processes and create a more personalized customer experience, right across parts and service.

-However, it’s not all flowers and sunshine.
+However, there are new challenges on the horizon.
 With cars becoming more sophisticated and customers seeking new technology, vehicles and components are becoming more complex.
-The need for more high-tech workshops and skilled technicians are at an all time high.
+The need for more high-tech workshops and skilled technicians is at an all time high.
 Complicating this further is a skills shortage, with too few new technicians entering the industry – especially in the USA.

 As I travel, I see that larger dealerships are placing a greater focus on keeping talent, with faster career pathways and more training.
-Happily, as vehicle technology continues to explode, customers will place greater value in ‘genuine servicing’, making great technicians even more vital.
+As vehicle technology continues to explode, customers will place greater value in ‘genuine servicing’, making great technicians even more vital.
 The little local garage around the corner might be in trouble.